lee-man/movenet-pytorch/README.md

 1. PINTO0309's work [openvino2tensorflow](https://github.com/PINTO0309/openvino2tensorflow).
 There's a workaround to transpose the channels.
 But the decoding part of MoveNet contains many tensor operations, which cannot be handled automatically by `openvino2tensorflow`.
 See [Issue](https://github.com/PINTO0309/openvino2tensorflow/issues/66).
 2. [TinyNeuralNetwork](https://github.com/alibaba/TinyNeuralNetwork) from Alibaba.
 The authors claim that this tool will do optimization of graphs and remove unnecessary ops (especially `transpose` ops).
 I tried to convert the MoveNet Pytorch model to TFLite, but some errors happened: unsupported ops: argmax, gather, expand.
 I created an issue in their repo already.
 Let us hope they can support these ops.

+**Update**: The great work [TinyNeuralNetwork](https://github.com/alibaba/TinyNeuralNetwork) solve the above problems!
+Thanks for their help!!!

 I will also try to run [PyTorch Mobiles](https://pytorch.org/mobile/home/) directly and compare its inference speed with TFLite model.